Tianyi (Bruce) Chen

 Introduction:

-My name is Tianyi Chen, currently studying Computer Engineering (BS) at Northern Arizona University (transferred) and previously studied Electronic Information Engineering (BS) at Chongqing University of Posts and Telecommunications.
-My primary academic focus is on machine learning, a field that deeply fascinates me.
-In my leisure time, I engage in small-scale IoT projects, where I take great pleasure in combining hardware and software to build practical and functional devices.
-Additionally, I have a passion for video games and animations.
-Aside from Chinese, I can speak English and Japanese.
+My name is Tianyi Chen, received Computer Engineering (BS) at Northern Arizona University and Electronic Information Engineering (BS) at Chongqing University of Posts and Telecommunications, both from 2020 to 2024.
+My primary academic focus is on machine learning and applied AI.
+In my leisure time, I'd like to engage in small-scale projects which facilitate me life.
+Currently, they have included combining hardware (IoTs) and software to build practical devices, server hosting, remote accessing, and docker composing.
+Additionally, I have passions for video games and animations.
+Aside from Chinese, both English and Japanese are OK for me.

 This is my Resume